 Policy, procedure and schedule regarding the refund of credit balances for tuition fees, related charges and costs.

-General information on paying tuition fees can be found in the Tuition Fees Frequently Asked Questions document.
+General information on paying tuition fees can be found in the Student Fees Frequently Asked Questions document.

 For information about paying accommodation fees please refer to the Accommodation Services website.